RoLex/feardc/openssl/readme.txt

 (OPENSSL_VERSION_NUMBER macro).

 See "ThirdPartyLicenses.txt" at the root of this repository for license details.
-That file is also included into binary distributions of DC++.
+That file is also included into binary distributions of FearDC.